February 29 only comes around every four years - do you know the Irish history and traditions of Leap Day?

-We must remember, of course, that it is 2019, and women are definitely capable of asking a man for his hand in marriage on any day of the year that she so wishes, but traditionally in Ireland, this right was reserved specifically for the leap year and more often than not for the extra day it granted us, February 29.
+This year, 2020, is a Leap Year, meaning February has 29 days rather than 28.
+While women are definitely capable of asking a man for his hand in marriage on any day of the year that she so wishes, traditionally in Ireland, this right was reserved specifically for the Leap Year.

 In 2010, we saw the Amy Adams movie "Leap Year" – a movie Irish people love to hate – based on this premise that a young woman travels to Ireland, and then after she lands she has to continue, apparently the whole way across the island, in order to get to her fiancee in time to propose on this one special day.
 (Although, she takes a very strange route around the country while she's at it.)